tsrobinson/Experimental-Modes-and-Heterogeneity/README.md

 # Multi-Modes for Detecting Experimental Measurement Error

 ## Contents:
-1. Code - Instructions and Z-tree files for replication of experiments (both online and lab)
+1. Code - Instructions and experimental code to replicate the experiments (both online and lab)
+   * Lab code: includes z-Tree scripts and writen instructions that were read out load.
+   * Online code:
+    ** Nodegame script
+    ** PDF of the instructions that were presented on screen ** Authentification script used to limite the re-entry of participants (each subject could particopante only once).
 2. Data - CSV and raw exports for each of the four separate experiments
 3. R-scripts - All R code for generation of statistics, tables and figures.
 Key files:
    * replication.R - main replication file